TomoLabs/feesplit/README.md

 7. EigenLayer Restaking Compatibility:

-    Designed to plug into EigenLayer Liquid Restaking Tokens (LRTs) so swap fees can:
+    Designed to be compatible with EigenLayer Liquid Restaking Tokens (LRTs) so swap fees can:

      1) Be restaked for yield